Kvilt1/sdawdj/fixed_solutions_final.md

 #### Final Answer
-The energy emitted by 1.0 L of contaminated water is approximately $ 6.15 \times 10^{-10}$ J per second.
+The energy emitted by 1.0 L of contaminated water is approximately$ 6.15 \times 10^{-10}$ J per second.

 ---